Averybipossum/Averybipossum/README.md

 - 👋 Hi, I’m @bipossum
-- 👀 I’m interested in cryptography and hacking
+- 👀 I’m interested in cryptography, hacking and developing
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently learning a bit of everything
-- 💞️ I’m looking to collaborate on projects that could enhance my knowledge on cybersec
+- 💞️ I’m looking to collaborate on projects that could enhance my knowledge on cybersec, and development
 - 😄 Pronouns: he/him

 <!---